maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

     - `Err` - Failure and contains the failure information
   - **Values of `Result` type have methods**
     - `expect()` Method
-    - If `Err`: Crash the program and display the message argument
+    - If `Err` - Crash the program and display the message argument
-    - If `Ok`: Return the value in `Ok` (Number of bytes in the user’s input)
+    - If `Ok` - Return the value in `Ok` (Number of bytes in the user’s input)
   - **If we do not call `expect`, the program will compile, but we will get a warning**
     - This is part of Rust's *Error Handling*
     - The proper way to handle this is with *Error Handling*